bbidulock/icewm/CONTRIBUTING.md

 If you would like to develop against this fork, the easiest way is to obtain a [GitHub account][10], fork the [repository][1] and perform your development.
 Send me a pull request when you have something stable.
+If you submit regular pull requests that get accepted, I will just give to push access to save time.

 Translations
 ------------